-Patrick Morrisey was elected as the Attorney General for the State of West Virginia on November 6, 2012, and reelected to a second term Nov.
+Patrick Morrisey was elected as the Attorney General for the State of West Virginia on November 6, 2012, reelected to a second term Nov.
 8, 2016, and reelected to a third term Nov.
 3, 2020.
 He was initially sworn into office on January 14, 2013.

 Patrick Morrisey is the first Republican to serve as Attorney General in West Virginia since 1933, and as a resident of Harpers Ferry, Morrisey is also the first Attorney General from Jefferson County in our state's history.

-In addition, Morrisey has been one of the most active Attorneys General in the country fighting federal overreach by filing lawsuits and submitting amicus briefs before the U.S. Supreme Court and other courts on a number of issues, ranging from protecting the Second Amendment to defending state jobs and our valuable energy resources.
-Morrisey led a 19-state coalition to victory in the U.S. Supreme Court after a multi-year challenge to the Obama-era Clean Power Plan, one of the most illegal and unprecedented regulations in our country’s history.
+Morrisey has been one of the most active Attorneys General in the country fighting federal overreach by filing lawsuits and submitting amicus briefs before the U.S. Supreme Court and other courts on a number of issues, ranging from protecting the Second Amendment to defending state jobs and our valuable energy resources.
+Morrisey led a 19-state coalition to victory in the U.S. Supreme Court after a multi-year challenge to the Obama-era Clean Power Plan, one of the most illegal and unprecedented regulations in our country's history.
 In February 2016, the Morrisey-led coalition won a historic and unprecedented stay of the Power Plan at the U.S. Supreme Court.
 Most recently, he led a 13-state effort challenging a provision in law preventing states from lowering taxes.
 He has been out in front defending the Second Amendment and human life.

 During his tenure in office, Morrisey also has transformed the Office to aggressively fight the state's substance abuse epidemic.
 That includes development of best practices for prescribers and dispensers, a first-of-its-kind initiative in West Virginia endorsed by a broad array of state and national stakeholders.